paraglider-project/paraglider/docs/RUN-INSTRUCTIONS.md

 # How to run the Invisinets Controller
 The controller consists of a central orchestrating controller that sends requests to per-cloud plugins/controllers and a tag service.
+These services can be started individually or all at once on the localhost.

+## Build / Install
+Run the following command to build and install the CLI locally.

+`make build install`

+## CLI
+All of the services can be started using the `invd` CLI.
+For additional help, look at the help docs in the CLI.

 ## Configuration
 The central controller takes a configuration file in the following format.